Bilue/AQuA/README.md

-# Page Object Model (POM) Framework in Python
+# AQuA (Automated Quality Assurance) Hybrid Framework in Python
-The Page Object Model (POM) is a design pattern used in test automation that creates an object representation of a web page in a single place, providing a centralized way of accessing its elements.
-In a POM framework, the web page elements are defined as properties of a class, making the tests more readable, maintainable, and scalable.
+The Hybrid Framework integrates various automation testing methodologies such as Page Object Model (POM), Data-Driven Testing, and Keyword-Driven Testing.
+The Page Object Model (POM) is a design pattern utilized in test automation to encapsulate and manage the representation of web pages in a single location.
+It establishes an object-oriented model where web page elements are defined as properties within a class, offering a centralized approach to access these elements.
+This approach enhances test script readability, maintainability, and scalability by creating a separation between test code and the underlying web page structure.

-## Getting started with POM in Python
+## Getting started with AQuA
-Here are the steps to set up a POM framework in Python:
+Here are the steps to set up framework in Python:

 ## Install required packages:
 You need to have the following packages installed: selenium, unittest, and pytest.